backstage/backstage/docs/getting-started/configuration.md

 postgres=# ALTER USER postgres PASSWORD 'secret';
 ```

 For this tutorial, we're done here.
-Type '\q', followed by pressing the enter
+Type `\q`, followed by pressing the enter
 key.
-Then again type 'exit' and press enter.
+Then again type `exit` and press enter.
 Next, you need to install and
 configure the client.

 Stop Backstage, and go to the root directory of your freshly installed Backstage